-Immerse yourself in this intensive scuba training and grow from experienced diver to PADI divemaster to instructor – all in just four weeks.
-Put your existing skills and training to use throughout the Caribbean’s best dive sites.Enroll Now Live Chat Schedule a Call Call Now
+Immerse yourself in this intensive scuba training and grow from experienced diver to PADI divemaster to instructor.
+Complete your PADI Divemaster and Instructor training– all in just four weeks.
+Put your existing skills and training to use throughout the Caribbean Leeward islands.Enroll Now Live Chat Schedule a Call Call Now

 “This trip, along with every other Broadreach trip I have been on, was truly fantastic.
 The staff are great – a good mix of professional and fun.
 I really enjoyed the freedom of the trip and the level of responsibility that was expected along with it.
 I think the opportunity to have experience with real divers was very valuable.
 I really liked how we had many opportunities to practice skills so that by the time we had to demonstrate them they were almost second nature – this made the skills in the instructor course much easier.”
 Grace, college alumna

 Eight physical education credits available through the American Council on Education (ACE).

 Course description: This course takes driven students from rescue divers and turns them into instructors through intense immersion.
 Students will increase dive theory knowledge, demonstrate skills and learn to teach in-water skills to both novice divers and professional divemasters.